wamberger/alchemyrohan/README.md

 ## 📋 Release Notes

+- ***v0.5.0***:
+  - code refactor.
+  - The 'validate' method has been removed from the created models and is no longer available.
+  - Updated README.md.

 - ***v0.4.1*** - Some vital changes!
 Please look at CHANGELOG.md.
 In short:
   - New command-line: *arohan*.